Kapa o Pango: Players who have led performances

-For each New Zealand test match, one All Blacks player is assigned to lead the haka.
-Although the leader is often of Maori descent, this is not compulsory as several players have Polynesian heritage.
+For each New Zealand test match, one All Blacks player is assigned to lead the haka, kaea in Māori.
+Although the leader is often of Māori descent, this is not compulsory as two players, Keven Mealamu & Tana Umaga have Polynesian heritage.

-Since the introduction of "Kapa o Pango" in 2005, the following players have led the performance:
+Since the introduction of "Kapa o Pango" in 2005, the following ten players have led the performance a total of 98 times: